mauro-milella/advent-of-code-2025/README.md

 If, for any reason, you want to reproduce my code, browse the `src` folder and select the folder corresponding to a specific day; then, copy and paste your personal `input.txt`.

+Note that in this year, 12 puzzles are provided instead of the canonical 25.

+Have fun!